 About this Course

 In the first course, you'll build foundational knowledge, core development skills and the practices needed to develop programs for embedded and real-time systems.
 We'll provide code examples during instruction with the goal of helping you develop a complete bare-metal program by the end of the course.
-You'll gain hands-on experience in debugging techniques and embedded debugging techniques using a hardware JTAG-based debug interface as well as by leveraging and utilizing open-source embedded development tools.
-The language for the course is C and ARM assembly.
+You'll gain hands-on experience in embedded programming and debugging techniques using a hardware with JTAG-based debug interface.
+The languages for the course are C and ARM assembly.

 - Introductory computer architecture and hardware concepts from a software perspective

 - Number systems, computer math and Boolean algebra

 - How to work with memory access, ports, I/O, peripherals, and timers and clocks

 - ARM assembly essentials

 - How to use the integrated development environment (IDE) for embedded systems

 - How software interacts with hardware using registers and I/O

 - What interrupts are and why they’re used and how to write and debug interrupt service routines